-The Counselling Placement courses COU263 and COU264 enable students to complete their placements in their final year of studies.
+The Counselling Placement courses COU363 Counselling Placement 1and COU364 Counselling Placement 2enable students to complete their placements in their final year of studies.
 They provide an opportunity for students to obtain academic credit for a course at university at the same time as gaining valuable experience in the workplace prior to completing their studies and seeking employment in their chosen field.

 Counselling development supervision courses

-The Counselling Development & Supervision courses COU261 and COU262 provide on campus supervision and counselling development in conjunction with the placements.
+The Counselling Development & Supervision courses COU361 Counselling Development and Supervision 1and COU362 Counselling Development and Supervision 2provide on campus supervision and counselling development in conjunction with the placements.
 This provides students with weekly professional counselling supervision in a group learning environment along with ongoing professional development.

 The placement experience